tuckertrost/Portland_Crime_Analysis/README.md

   - Formula: **(=TEXT(TIME(INT(A2/100), ROUNDUP(MOD(A2, 100)/60, 0), 0), "h AM/PM")**

 I then created some pivot tables for some quick analysis to understand the data better.
 I looked at the number of offenses per neighborhood, and the number of offenses per offense category/type.
 Obviously a much more in depth analysis will come later but these pivot tables gave me an idea of what I am working with.

+#### SQL
+To continue the cleaning process, I jumped into BigQuery.
+The queries that I used can be found here.

+To summarize the cleaning in SQL the following was performed:
+* Blank Lat/Lon cells that had a known neighborhood were filled with the average lat/lon from the given neighborhood.
+* Day of week, month, and year were all extracted from OccurDate and placed in their own columns.

+The data was now clean and ready to be queried and analyzed.

+## Analyze